 1. File Sharing App

-As the name indicates, these apps are designed to share static files like PDFs, PowerPoints, videos, Word documents, etc.
+As the name indicates, these mobile sales apps are designed to share static files like PDFs, PowerPoints, videos, Word documents, etc.

-These typically highlight files that have been created by the marketing team or the advertising agency that can be easily shared via the app, which can then be shown to a customer or prospect in the field.
+This app for sales teams typically highlights files that have been created by the marketing team or the advertising agency that can be easily shared via the app, which can then be shown to a customer or prospect in the field.

 2. Catalog App